zkteco-home/redis-windows/README.md

 ## Building from source code on Windows

-  - Redis binaries are built with the original source [Redis](https://github.com/redis/redis) and have been compiled with Visual Studio 2022 to obtain higher performance and better stability than the binaries built by MSYS
+  - Redis binaries are built with the original source [Redis](https://github.com/redis/redis) and have been compiled with Visual Studio 2022 to obtain higher performance and better stability than the binaries built by Cygwin, MSYS, or even WSL2.

   - Redis can be installed as a Windows Service.